rajasadeem/telegram-bot/README.md

-# telegram-bot
+# Telegram-Bot

-# steps to run the project
+# Steps to run the project

 1. Create a Bot on Telegram